sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/Convolutional_Neural_Network.md

 In this example we'll test CNN for Image Classification with the help of CIFAR-10 dataset.
 <br/>First step is to prepare data from CIFAR-10 dataset.

-Full code is available here:
+Full code is available here: in few days...

 <br/>